 Eligible students are provided with a $250 voucher to use at a FedUni bookstore to assist with the cost of textbooks.
 Students need to be enrolled full-time at a FedUni campus in the first year of an undergraduate degree.
 Eligible students may be awarded a maximum of one (1) Book Grant.

 Availability: Ongoing while stocks last

-The nursing grant allows eligible students to apply for a complete nursing kit valued at $150 (as shown).
+The nursing grant allows eligible students to apply for a complete nursing kit.
 Students need to be enrolled full-time at a FedUni campus in the first year of an undergraduate nursing degree.

 This grant is to support domestic undergraduate students who require financial assistance to ensure they are able to fully participate in the professional development opportunities related to their program.
 Please note International Students are not eligible to apply.